Dr Elena Manafi, CPsychol, AFBPsP, HCPC, UKCP

 My style of working is dialogical and interactive in nature; the aim is to tailor therapy around your individual needs and difficulties.
 Through dialogue, active engagement, and collaboration we will assess and examine the issue(s) that concern you in a holistic way taking into account your past experiences, current circumstances, and desires for the future.

-As a practitioner I espouse an integrative approach that includes existential/ humanistic, psychodynamic and cognitive behavioural approaches (Acceptance and Commitment Therapy ACT in particular) utilised in such a way to promote understanding and resolution of issues.
+As a practitioner I espouse an integrative approach that includes existential, psychodynamic, and psychoanalytic approaches to theory and practice which I utilised in such a way to promote understanding and resolution of issues.
 The focus of our work will be on your subjective experience, relational and emotional patterns, as well as understanding of human limitations and paradoxes.
 Depending on the issue that concerns you and your own needs, we will decide the length of therapy (e.g., long term, short term or solution focused approach) as well as its style (i.e., explorative, solution focused, management).

-As shown in my profile I have experience in working with a number of issues including anxiety, stress, depression, meaninglessness, relational difficulties and the ways in which these human conditions manifest themselves in every day life.
+As shown in my profile I have experience in working with a number of issues including anxiety, trauma and PTSD, depression, meaninglessness and life crisis, (sexual) identity crisis, difficulties in forming and maintaining relationships, divorce, cultural identity dilemmas and the ways in which these human conditions manifest themselves in every day life.

 Training, qualifications & experience